List of Donald Duck universe characters: Fethry Duck

 Fethry Duck is the son of Lulubelle Loon and Eider Duck (a son of Grandma Duck) and is the beatnik cousin of Donald Duck.
 He was created for the Disney Studio Program by Dick Kinney and Al Hubbard and was first used in the story "The Health Nut", published on August 2, 1964.

 Fethry has a rather unorthodox way of viewing and reacting to the world around him, as does his backwoods brother, Abner Duck (from WDC&S #267).
 In 1982, the Brazilian Disney market created a young nephew for Fethry named Dugan Duck who tends to be quite a handful.
 Like Goofy (Super Goof) and Donald (Superduck), since the early 1970s Fethry has occasionally donned superhero garb and called himself the Red Bat (not related to the villain of the same name whom Mickey Mouse faced in his heroic guise as "Plastic Mickey").
-Occasionally Gloria, Fethry's girlfriend (created by Gerson Luiz Borlotti Texeira), would team-up with the Red Bat as another costumed crime-fighter called the Purple Butterfly (Borboleta Purpurea).
+Occasionally Gloria, Fethry's girlfriend (created by Gerson Luiz Borlotti Texeira), would team-up with the Red Bat as another costumed crime-fighter called the Purple Butterfly (Borboleta Púrpura).
 Even Fethry's nephew, Dugan, has donned a costume and called himself Red Bat Junior.
 Fethry often appears in Uncle Scrooge and Donald Duck tales.
 In his earliest adventures he supposedly lived in another state (possibly New York or California, and had to visit via airplane or train.
 However, since 1964 he has resided in an old house definitely in Duckburg.
 He is also closely associated with the hillbilly Hard Haid Moe who dislikes Fethry very much (though Fethry does not seem to understand this), and with Donald's pet cat, Tabby.